collective/collective.behavior.talcondition/README.rst

 Plone versions
 ==============
-It has been developed and tested for Plone 4 and 5.
+It has been developed and tested for Plone 4, 5, 6.

 Translations